UVic-Data-Science-for-SE/course/README.md

 ## Instructors

 * [Neil Ernst](http://neilernst.net), instructor.
-Please message me for office hours per HEAT (TBD) or request a Zoom meeting on Brightspace or email.
+Please message me to set up office hours for a meeting (Teams or email).

 Please use Teams to message the TAs first with programming questions and group issues.
 Direct personal issues to the instructor, nernst@uvic.ca